jimrothstein/docs/300_tech_notes.md

 -	Android 12 = final google update.
 - DO expect "unofficial" Android 13 for this phone (sooner or lalter).

+**OEM Unlock**
+-	greyed out?   (like mine) then not possible to unlock bootloader itself.
+	Means:  no root.   **no ROM install** **no TWRP**
+-	my pixel is VERISON (sprint?) phone;  not a Google phone;  b/c IMEI begins with 35...
+NO way to change bootloader.

+-	ADB DEBUG:  a "mode" that allows installing apps, read logs on Android, file transfer...
+Works by running TCP sever on host (PC) and daemon on device (phone) Works by running TCP sever on host (PC) and daemon on device (phone)

+-	Photo tranfer, different.
+-	**FASTBOO**  purpose to `flash` ROM on device;  level beyond ADB.
+-	**mp3 file transfer** ADB appears to be FUSSY:  remove things like `?` from file names or foregin char.
+ADB sucks at error messages; chokes; just seem to stall.
+Just fix the file names and adb will work;  speed is very good;
+	but even 25 MB/s  ~ 1.8 GB/min.
+Be patient with 40 GB.

+-	Bluetooth - wasted plenty of time:  use wired ADB;   some mention Ubuntu & bluetooth never got along.
+Either way - TIME SINK;  waste.

+-	MTP is protocol to move files;  seems imperfect;  PTP for photos mtp://[usb:001,085]   where 085 refers to device.
+(Run lsusb)
+-	AVOID this stuff;   **stay with ADB and fix those file names**
 ```